uken/fluent-plugin-elasticsearch/README.md

 ### customize_template

 Specify the string and its value to be replaced in form of hash.
-Can contain multiple templates.
+Can contain multiple key value pair that would be replaced in the specified template_file.
+This setting only creates template and to add rollover index please check the [rollover_index](#rollover_index) configuration.

 ```
 customize_template {"string_1": "subs_value_1", "string_2": "subs_value_2"}
 ```

-If `template_file` and `template_name` are set, then this parameter will be in effect otherwise ignored.
+If [template_file](#template_file) and [template_name](#template_name) are set, then this parameter will be in effect otherwise ignored.

 ### rollover_index